How to Dual Boot Fedora and Windows 11

 Fixing Clock Issues

-When you boot into Fedora for the first time, it will prompt you through a first time setup guide.
+When you boot into Fedora for the first time, it will prompt you to follow a first-time setup guide.
 Just go through all these steps real quick.

 Once you run through the quick setup, open up a terminal and run the following command: